Platy Fish Care Made Easy: Keep Your Fish Happy and Healthy

 Substrate

-Platy fish are not particularly picky about the substrate in their aquarium.
-They can adapt well to various types of substrates, but some options work better than others.
+Platy fish are not particularly picky about the substrate in their aquarium, making them adaptable to various types of substrates.
+However, some options may work better than others depending on the overall setup and the other species you plan to keep.

 Decor